Skarlso/blogsource/content/blog/2021-11-21-providers-pattern.md

 2. Selecting the executing environment ( bare metal, container ) which we can chain
 3. Output formatting ( possibly, thing like, JSON, Table, etc. )
-4. Saving things into a Database ( we will save what kind of plugins exist using sqlite )
+4. Saving things into a Database ( we will save what kind of plugins exist using sqlite ) 4.1.
+We'll just save the name and the type for simplicity

 ## Basics